ipfs/specs/src/ipns/ipns-record.md

 #### Routing Record

 The routing record is spread across the network according to the available routing systems.
-The two routing systems currently available in IPFS are the [libp2p Kademlia DHT](https://github.com/libp2p/specs/tree/master/kad-dht) and :cite[ipns-pubsub-router].
+The two routing systems currently available in IPFS are the :cite[kad-dht] and :cite[ipns-pubsub-router].

 **Key format:** `/ipns/BINARY_ID`